 Findlay's room has punchy orange accents inspired by the silkscreen print of a suitably named vintage Penguin book.
 A headboard in charcoal grey sets off the vibrant hue.

-An intimate nook at the side of this house allows for private alfresco family dining and daily barbecues in the summer.
+An intimate space at the side of this house allows for private alfresco family dining and daily barbecues in the summer.
 Homeowner and chef Trish Magwood brings colour to her outdoor dining nook by attaching inexpensive indoor-outdoor fabric to the table with a staple gun.
 She also adds playful bolster pillows to the metal chairs that match the table cloth and flowers planted along the stone wall.